harilvfs/rdevs/README.md

 ### Rdevs

-**Rdevs** is a project written in 'Rust' with a TUI built using <strong>'Ratatui'</strong>, to create a menu interface for system setup and running various scripts.
+**Rdevs** is a 'Rust-written' TUI, built using <strong>Ratatui</strong>, to create a menu interface for system setup and running various scripts.

 ![Preview](preview/rdevs.png)